 Our debt agreements contain covenants that restrict our ability to, among other things, use the funds for specified purposes, incur additional indebtedness, pay dividends or engage in certain business activities.
-In particular, our syndicated loan facility stipulates that Prof. Arndt Rolfs must remain our major shareholder and our CEO until May 31, 2019.
+In particular, our syndicated loan facility provides that we may not (i) assume further indebtedness or grant security interests or any guarantees above certain thresholds, (ii) dispose of or acquire further assets exceeding certain limits or (iii) pay dividends if in breach of certain financial covenants.
+In addition, our CEO, Prof. Arndt Rolfs, must obtain the consent of the lenders prior to the sale of more than 10% of his shares in our Company.
 In addition, our secured loan facilities and municipal loans require us to maintain specified financial ratios and tests, which may require that we or they take action to reduce debt or to act in a manner contrary to our business objectives.
 Events beyond our control, including changes in general business and economic conditions, may affect our ability to meet those financial ratios and tests.
 We may not meet those ratios and tests, and our lenders may not waive any failure to meet those ratios and tests.